jwennerberg/console-plugin-lab/README.md

-# OpenShift Console Plugin Template
+# Custom Resource plugin for OpenShift Console

-This project is a minimal template for writing a new OpenShift Console dynamic plugin.
+This project contains an example of a minimal OpenShift Console dynamic plugin.
+The plugin will customize the console with menu items for specific custom resources defined.

 It requires OpenShift 4.11.
-For an example of a plugin that works with OpenShift 4.10, see the `release-4.10` branch.
+For an example of a plugin that works with OpenShift 4.10, see the `release-4.10` branch of [this repository](https://github.com/openshift/console-plugin-template/tree/release-4.10).

 [Dynamic plugins](https://github.com/openshift/console/tree/master/frontend/packages/console-dynamic-plugin-sdk)
 allow you to extend the